flatironinstitute/spikeforest2/README.md

 Prerequisites: We have containerized the processing methods.
 Therefore, to run the spike sorters and other processing, you must have Docker >=19 (or Singularity >= 3.3) installed.
 These versions are needed in order to provide GPU support.
 If you would like to use singularity (rather than docker) then set the environment variable `HITHER_USE_SINGULARITY=TRUE`.

+*Note*: It could be that kilosort2 inside singularity crashes when using singularity 3.3.
+The problem may be fixed in singularity 3.4.2, but further testing is required.

 Be sure to have Python >=3.6 as well as numpy installed.

 Then, after cloning this repo: